whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-08-Ipsy-Glam-Bag-Subscription-April-2016-Reveal-Spoiler-News.md

 <br>

-<p>I always love getting beauty tools in my Ipsy bags so I was delighted to see a highlighter brush especially since I'll also be getting a highlight trio palette, how thoughful.
-I honestly can say that I'm excited about my bag this month!</p>
+<p>I always love getting beauty tools in my Ipsy bags so I was delighted to see a highlighter brush especially since I'll also be getting a highlight trio palette, how thoughful.</p>

+<p>I honestly can say that I'm excited about my bag this month!</p>

 <br>